-- You must have a minimum of one agent node for ECS. - Set up Kerberos on these clusters using an Active Directory or MIT KDC. - Enable TLS on the Cloudera Manager cluster for communication with components and services. - Configure PostgreSQL database as an external database for the Private Cloud Base cluster components. - If you do not have entitlements, contact your Cloudera account team to get the necessary entitlements. - The default docker service uses /docker folder.
-Whether you wish to retain /docker or override /docker with any other folder, you must have a minimum of 200 GB space. - Ensure all the hosts in the ECS cluster have 100 gigabytes free in the /var/lib directory at the time of installation. - The cluster generates multiple hosts and host based routing is used in the cluster in order to route it to the right service.
-You must decide on a domain for the services which Cloudera Manager by default points to one of the hostnames on the cluster.
+- Enable TLS on the Cloudera Manager cluster for communication with components and services. - If you do not have entitlements, contact your Cloudera account team to get the necessary entitlements. - The default docker service uses /docker folder.
+Whether you wish to retain /docker or override /docker with any other folder, you must have a minimum of 200 GB free space. - Ensure that all of the hosts in the ECS cluster have more than 200 GB of free space in the /var/lib directory at the time of installation. - The cluster generates multiple hosts and host based routing is used in the cluster in order to route it to the right service.
+You must decide on a domain for the services which Cloudera Manager by default points to one of the host names on the cluster.
 However, during the installation, you should check the default domain and override the default domain (only if necessary) with what you plan to use as the domain.
 The default domain must have a wildcard DNS entry.
-For example, "apps.myhostname.com". - It is recommended that you leave IPv6 enabled at the OS level on all ECS nodes.
+For example, ".apps.myhostname.com". - You must install nvidia-container-toolkit. (nvidia-container-runtime migrated to nvidia-container-toolkit, see Migration Notice.)
+The steps for this are shown in the NVIDIA Installation Guide.
+If using Red Hat Enterprise Linux (RHEL), use dnf to install the package.
+For an example with RHEL 8.7, see Installing the NVIDIA Container Toolkit. - Python 3.8 is required for Cloudera Manager version 7.11.3.0 and higher versions.
+Cloudera Manager agents will not start unless Python 3.8 is installed on the cluster nodes.